rangeroper/ToteTrack/readme.md

 # Inventory Management Suite

 A full-stack inventory management application built with FastAPI (backend) and React (frontend).
 Designed for efficient storage control with tagging, filtering, and fast item manipulation — plus QR code generation for every tote, enabling quick tracking, content visibility, and location identification at a glance.
+Add photos of your tote contents so you never have to remember what you stored in the tote.
+Never have to guess where your totes are located, what is in each tote, or forget about your perishables or electronics again.

 ---